-Swiss architect Matteo Inches recently completed the renovation of an old farmhouse in the heart of "nucleo", the historical center of a small town in southern Switzerland.
-Without changing the position of the windows and the existing roof, in accordance with local planning regulations, it transforms the old building into a house in the freed space, the concrete floors and white walls.
+Swiss architect Matteo Inches recently completed the renovation of an old farm in the heart of the "nucleo", the historic center of a small town in southern Switzerland.
+Without changing the position of the windows and the existing roof, in accordance with local planning regulations, he transformed the old building into a home in the newly freed space, with concrete floors and white walls.

-The project deals with the strict swiss laws that don't allow to modify existing openings and roof structure of the building on the outside.
+The project deals with the strict swiss Laws That do not allow to Modify Existing openings and roof structure of the building on the outside.

-Finally, i believe renovations of existing building is a forced answer to the increasing urban sprawl and waste of land in the italian part of Switzerland. "
+Finally, i believe renovations of Existing Building is forced to answer to the Increasing urban sprawl and waste of land in the italian hand of Switzerland. "

-For more information, visit the Studio Inches Architettura.
+For more information, visit the website Studio Architettura Inches.